Rokeby Venus: Provenance

-in 1802, Charles IV of Spain ordered the family to sell the painting (with other works) to Manuel de Godoy, his favourite and chief minister.
+in 1802, Charles IV of Spain ordered the family to sell the painting (with other works) to Manuel Godoy, his favourite and chief minister.
 He hung it alongside two masterpieces by Francisco Goya that he may have commissioned himself, The Nude Maja and The Clothed Maja.
 These bear obvious compositional similarities with Velázquez's Venus, although unlike Velázquez, Goya clearly painted his nude in a calculated attempt to provoke shame and disgust in the relatively unenlightened climate of 18th-century Spain.

 During the Peninsular War, there was looting of art by the Napoleonic army, and British buyers took advantage to purchase works from Spanish owners eager to sell.
 The Venus passed through the hands of George Augustus Wallis, a British painter who worked in Spain as an agent for William Buchanan, a major art dealer.
 In October 1813 Buchanan had offered shares in a package of 24 top paintings, including the Venus, from Spanish collections to wealthy English collectors, who would be able to either buy them themselves, or share in the profits from sales to others in London.
 This arrangement was similar to that by which the cream of the Orleans Collection had been brought to London some years earlier.